About

 I’ve participated in a range of workshops and seminars, including those from the Shomer Collective, Reimagine, and Kavod v'Nichum.

-I am a member of the Tucson End-of-Life Doulas and received my Ph.D. from the University of Oregon.
+I am a member of the Tucson End-of-Life Doulas, National End-of-Life Doula Alliance, INELDA, the International Doula Life Movement, and the Arizona End-of-Life Care Partnership, and I received my Ph.D. from the University of Oregon.